 Volatility Skew Rank – Part 1

 This will be the first in a series of articles that dive into the advanced applications of implied volatility.
-You can read the first series of articles about IV in this category: Implied volatility.
+You can read the first series of articles about IV in the implied volatility category on the blog.
 That series looked into the implied volatility and some of its special characteristics (Ranking, drop after earnings etc.).
 UPDATE: Checkout part 2: Edge of Skew Rank – Part 2

 In the upcoming articles we will talk about volatility skew, and more specifically – volatility skew rank.